mapron/Wuild/README.md

 coordinatorPort=7767
 ```

-Then setup autorunning of WuildWorker and WuildCoordinator at Server.
+Then setup autorunning of WuildToolServer and WuildCoordinator at Server.
 For testing, just start them in console.

 ### Running Wuild build
 At this moment, only Ninja integration is supported.
 So, generate ```CMake -G 'Ninja' -DCMAKE_MAKE_PROGRAM=/path/to/WuildNinja``` for some project, and run WuildNinja just as ninja.
-If all done correctly, build will be distributed between workers.
+If all done correctly, build will be distributed between tool servers.
 If not, see Thoubleshooting.

 # Troubleshooting